ansys/pytwin/doc/source/api/index.rst

 API reference
 =============

-This section describes the core Pythonic interfaces for Twin Runtimes.
+This section describes the core Pythonic interfaces for twin runtimes.
-Here, you can find the APIs for using the core Twin Runtime SDK functionalities and an example of a higher-level abstraction class for evaluating Twin Runtimes.
+Here, you can find the APIs for using twin runtime functionalities the higher-level abstraction class for evaluating twin runtimes.

 Twin runtimes
 -------------